IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

         cd /home/ibmdemo/Student/labs/devmode/demo-project/src/main/liberty/config

     b.
-Use the gedit editor to open the **index.html** file in edit mode
+Use the gedit editor to open the **server.xml** file in edit mode

         gedit server.xml

     c.
-Make the following minor change to the index.html page
+Make the following minor change to the server.xml file

     **Change the highlighted line:**